CaseyHaralson/cloud-commands/linux.md

 mkdir -p [directory]
 ```

-Copy a file or directory:
+Copy a file, directory, or files in a directory:

 ```
 cp [file-path] [new-file-path]

 cp -r [directory] [new-directory]

+cp -r [directory]/. [new-directory]/
 ```

 Move a file or directory: